daanjj/GarminMailer/MANUAL.md

 It has two main modes:
 *   **Email Mode**: Copies activity files and sends them as attachments in an email.
-*   **Copy-Only Mode**: Copies activity files to a local folder without sending an email.
+*   **Archive Mode**: Copies activity files to a local folder without sending an email.

 ## Installation